Categories:

 +------+------+------+

-In such a query, the results are determined based on the joins taking place from left to right (though the optimizer might reorder the joins if a different join order will produce the same result).
-If the right outer join is meant to take place before the left outer join, then the query can be written as follows:
+In such a query, the results are determined based on the joins taking place from left to right, although the optimizer might reorder the joins if a different join order produces the same result.
+If the right outer join is meant to take place before the left outer join, then write the query in the following way:

 SELECT t1.*, t2.*, t3.*